wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.6 =
+* Added shortcode [daily-weekly-schedule] to display current day's items in a post / page.
+Similar to widget
+* Added ability to specify item background color and title font color

 = 2.5 =
 * Added a new widget to the plugin to be able to display the day's items in a site's sidebar easily (Thanks to Philip Kirwan for initial coding)